-Just because two cameras have 4K recording, however, doesn't mean to say they're equal.
-The use of different sensors and different methods of capture, together with variations in output possibilities, mean two 4K cameras can behave quite differently.
+It's easy to assume that because two cameras will capture 4K footage that they will output similar results – but this isn't the case.
+The use of different sensors and different methods of capture, together with variations in output possibilities, mean two 4K cameras can behave quite differently from one another.

 Even something as simple as whether the camera uses the full width of the sensor or applies a crop factor is vital to consider, as this has a significant effect on your effective angle of view.
 And all of the above is before we even consider supporting features such as headphone sockets, focus peaking, zebra patterning and Log profiles.